tarmstrong/poutine_maker/index.md

-# `poutine_maker.module`, an Example Drupal 7 Module Demonstrating the Field API
+# Poutine Maker, an Example Drupal 7 Module Demonstrating the Field API

 This is an example module created for a blog post which has not been posted yet.